-Due to applicable licensure laws, the AU Counseling Center is only able to provide the full scope of our current clinical services (e.g., Urgent Care, Initial Consultation assessments, ongoing counseling) to students who are physically located in the District of Columbia, Maryland, and Virginia.
+Starting August 16, 20201, the AU Counseling Center will only be able to provide the full scope of our current clinical services (e.g. Initial Consultation assessments, ongoing individual therapy, group counseling) to students who are physically located in the District of Columbia.
 We recognize this is a challenge in current circumstances; please read on to find out what we are able to provide to support students in a wide range of circumstances.

-Students Outside of DC, MD, and VA: All students, wherever you are located, can use Virtual Urgent Care Drop-In services for help with referral resources.
+Students Outside of DC: All students, wherever you are located, can contact the Counseling Center to help with referral resources.
 We will support you in finding a provider in your current location.
 You have access to AUCC Protocall services (202-885-7979) if you are experiencing a crisis and need to speak with a clinician or if you need assistance in finding a community provider.

 Please contact the main Counseling Center number (202-885-3500) and speak with a clinician on the telephone.